Artwork

 Chapter 12 – Living Life Whole

-This is where the long proof lives: a life reality built in ordinary days, where fear can still exist - but no longer gets to run the show.
+This is where the long proof lives: a life built in ordinary days, where fear still exists but no longer gets to run the show.